 Advanced Compiler Settings Dialog Box (Visual Basic)

-The following options specify optimizations that can in some cases make an application file smaller, make an application run faster, or speed up the build process.
-See.
+The following options specify optimizations that can in some cases make a program file smaller, make a program run faster, or speed up the build process.

 - Remove integer overflow checks